Emily A. Hanink

 CV Research Teaching

-my Ph.D. in 2018 from the University of Chicago Department of Linguistics.
+I received my Ph.D. in 2018 in Linguistics from The University of Chicago.

 News and upcoming